aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/genai/bedrock_org/README.md

 This section explains the parameters in the CloudFormation template that require JSON string values.
 Each parameter's structure and purpose are described in detail to assist in their configuration.

 ### `pBedrockModelEvalBucketRuleParams`
 - **Purpose**: Configures a rule to validate a Bedrock Model Evaluation bucket.
+NOTE: `-<ACCOUNTID>-<REGION>` will be appended to get the existing bucket name(s).
+Ensure any S3 eval job bucket names to be checked match this naming convention.
 - **Structure**:
   {
     "deploy": "true|false",
     "accounts": ["account_id1", "account_id2"],
     "regions": ["region1", "region2"],
     "input_params": {
-      "BucketName": "bucket-name"
+      "BucketNamePrefix": "bucket-name"
+      "CheckRetention": "true|false",
+      "CheckEncryption": "true|false",
+      "CheckLogging": "true|false",
+      "CheckObjectLocking": "true|false",
+      "CheckVersioning": "true|false",

     }
   }
 - **Fields**: